blaix/blaix.github.com/_posts/2010-11-11-upload-failed-evernote-android.markdown

 ## Update:

 I started experiencing the upload issue again.
-I didn't want to lose any notes this time so I contacted support, they recommended I upgrade to the beta version by visiting [this url](http://s.evernote.com/androidbeta) on my phone.
-But by the time I go the message the uploads started working again.
+I didn't want to lose any notes this time so I contacted support.
+They recommended I upgrade to the beta version by visiting [this url](http://s.evernote.com/androidbeta) on my phone, but by the time I go the message the uploads started working again.